DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 {{% notice note %}}

-On first startup, IdentityServer will use its automatic key management feature to create a signing key and store it in the *keys* folder.
-To avoid accidentally disclosing cryptographic secrets, the entire *keys* folder should be excluded from source control.
+On first startup, IdentityServer will use its automatic key management feature to create a signing key and store it in the *src/IdentityServer/keys* directory.
+To avoid accidentally disclosing cryptographic secrets, the entire *keys* directory should be excluded from source control.
 It will be recreated if it is not present.

 {{% /notice %}}